ofiwg/libfabric/man/fi_rma.3.md

 *addr*
 : Address of remote memory to access.
-This will be the virtual address of the remote region in the case of FI_MR_BASIC, or the offset from the starting address in the case of FI_MR_SCALABLE.
+This will be the virtual address of the remote region in the case of FI_MR_VIRT_ADDR, or the offset from the starting address.

 *key*
 : Protection key associated with the remote memory.